 If you realise that you have not been issued with the correct length of visa after arrival in the UK, the International @Campuslife team may be able to help you get it changed for free.
 You must do this as quickly as possible.
 Please see the Incorrect, lost or stolen documents page for the process you will need to follow to get help.

 If you have a visa refusal the first thing to do is try not to panic!

-1. You made an application in the UK and you believe your visa was incorrectly refused (based on the evidence you submitted at the time of original application only- you cannot usually add more evidence as part of the review) or
+You can ask for an administrative review if you believe your visa was incorrectly refused (based on the evidence you submitted at the time of original application only.

 The administrative review for refusal decisions costs £80 but you will get this back if the review is found in your favour.
-You can make the application online and you should not need to provide any additional documents unless requested but should ensure that you are able to pay the £80 fee via credit or debit card as part of that online application.
+You can apply for the review online, this does not require any additional documents - although there may be a follow-up request if further information is needed.
+Please ensure you have a credit or debit card available to pay the £80 fee.

 If you are unsure whether you are eligible for an Administrative review, or what you can do differently to make sure you don’t get refused again, please email the International @Campuslife team with all the details outlined above.

 If, during your visa application process, you used the IDV App to scan your passport to prove your identity (and did not have to go to a Visa Application Centre), you will not receive physical evidence (a vignette or visa card) to prove that you have been granted your visa.

 You will receive an email to state the Home Office decision on your application and you should read this carefully and then save it somewhere secure.